CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![life cycle of data in data warehouse enviroment](image/lifeCycleOfDataInDWHEnviroment.png?raw=true)

 When the flow of dara throughout the information life cycle does not follow work in prevous image; those data becomes bloated and clogged up and analysis will be hard or impossible.

+# Testing and the data warehouse

+In operational enviroment need the testing enviroment like part of enviroment because operational code need to correct once it meets the production; it is a expectative in operational enviroment. `In data warehouse enviroment, the expectative is constant adjustment and readjustment based in the constant feedback of end users to get the accuracy and completeness data in data warehouse enviroment`.

+Then the question will arise is: does the data warehouse enviroment places bad data? or does the data in data warehouse enviroment is perfect?; the answer to both questions is Not, the principles is: `The data placed in the data warehouse is the best data that can be placed there, but no one guarantees the perfection of the data`.
+This principle is based in the type of decision made with the data: business decision of data, features or properties in data, and others.

 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005